-The facts are shocking.
+Today, employers brazenly violate the law and victimize working people who dare to challenge their complete control by attempting to unionize.
 Almost 10 percent of workers who engage in organizing are fired by their employers, amounting to tens of thousands every year.
-Of those union drives that manage to navigate the minefield of employer lawbreaking, only half are won by working people.
-And of those lucky enough to win, only half will obtain a first union contract.
+In 92% of union organizing campaigns, workers are subjected to the psychological warfare of captive audience meetings, such as when UE Local 1018 members recently organized at Lanterman Regional Center.
+Of those union drives that manage to navigate the minefield of employer lawbreaking and win a recognition election, only half will obtain a first union contract.
 The ranks of those reaching this nearly unattainable pinnacle are then cut in half once again, as only half of those unions winning first union contracts ever win second contracts.
-The percentage of unionized workers in the U.S. declined from 24 percent in 1979 to 10.7 percent in 2016 (less than seven percent in manufacturing).
+The percentage of unionized workers in the U.S. declined from 24 percent in 1979 to 10.5 percent in 2018 (less than seven percent in the private sector).
 These levels are the lowest since before the great organizing drives of the 1930s.
 In other industrial countries, union density is many times higher.

 Now is the time for a law that protects workers and grants all rights and freedoms under the Constitution.
 In order to really safeguard workers, the right to associate — the right of working people to have the ability to say under what conditions they will or will not labor — must be enshrined in the U.S. Constitution.
 Workers whose rights were fully protected under the Constitution would be free to assemble, speak and associate anywhere and at all times, to organize without employer intervention, to bargain collectively, to strike, to boycott, or to refuse to handle goods.

-THEREFORE, BE IT RESOLVED THAT THIS 75th UE CONVENTION:
+THEREFORE, BE IT RESOLVED THAT THIS 76th UE CONVENTION:

 - Calls on Congress to:

-- Repeal the Taft-Hartley Act.
+- Repeal the Taft-Hartley Act;